Next.js + Google Tag Manager Integration

 Issue: "AgentShield not defined" Error

-Cause: The pixel script hasn't loaded yet when identify()
+Cause: The pixel script hasn't loaded yet when identify() is called.

 Solution: The retry logic in the User Identification tag (above) already handles this.
 If you're still seeing this error: